Last Updated on

 Engineering firms are perennially facing a market with a shrinking supply of talent.
-Coupled with an aging workforce, the problem of having a sufficient inventory of capable engineers and project managers available and/or working on projects is of significant concern.
+Coupled with an aging workforce, the problem of having a sufficient inventory of capable engineers and project managers available and/or working on projects is of significant concern (Most Indian techies quit their job within 2 years – QZ) and hence, employee retention is one of the key talent management priorities at these firms.
 This case study identifies the employee retention insights, actionable recommendations and outcomes that emerged from the role HR Analytics played in a mid-size engineering firm experiencing critical talent turnover.

 The firm has over 1,000 employees and is headquartered out of capital with offices in several countries around the world.
 It has operations in business areas including industrial products, processing, and government.
 Over the last two years the firm has been experiencing unwarranted voluntary turnover, increased retirement rates, and mediocre business performance.
 The CHRO recently approved a pilot analytics project to identify the deeper causes of this pain points, & devising employee retention strategies, arising out of the insights.
 The project duration was three months and the firm enlisted the support of The Brew to assist the internal staff.

 The Pain Point – Employee Retention for Critical Roles & High Performance Talent